 It is important, however, that biogeographical populations are defined explicitly, with any underlying assumptions clearly described.
-In particularly, it is important that there is a clear and published description of the geographical extent of each waterbird population based on best available knowledge.
+This is for the same reason as the need for explicit documentation of the assumptions underlying published population sizes and trends (Brouwer et al. 2003).
+In particular, it is important that there is a clear and published description of the geographical extent of each waterbird population based on best available knowledge.
 This is especially important where knowledge is poor and there is limited hard data to support decisions as to the limits of populations.